Who does what? Differences between Property Managers and Directors

 In this post, I’ll answer these questions, and hopefully, the difference between the roles of the Property Manager and the Board of Directors will be clear by the end.

 To understand the different roles, I like to think of a condo like a coffee shop.
 The property management company is like the staff that keeps the shop running: baristas, managers, cleaners, etc.

 They are the people that interact with everyone on a day-to-day basis and do everything to make sure that the coffee shop does everything a coffee shop should.
 While they have some flexibility to solve problems as they arise, they are not responsible for major decisions — financial or otherwise.

 What does the board do?

-The difference between the roles of the Property Manager and the Board of Directors:
+What are difference between the roles of the Property Manager and the Board of Directors?

 - Under contract to work as agent of condo corporation

 - Work within constraints defined by contact with the board

 - Provide options (e.g., quotes)

 - Implement decisions